vimarsh244/ML4Sci_DeepLense_GSoC25/README.md

-# DeepLense Projects for GSOC25 - ML4Sci
+# Assignments for DeepLense Projects for GSoC'25 - ML4Sci

 This repository contains assignments for the DeepLense project, part of the GSoC'25 for the ML4Sci organization.